 - Make another appointment to visit with your counselor about college.

 - Attend college fairs and visit UND if you haven't had a chance yet.
-If you can't visit UND during the week, check out Saturday options or take our virtual tour.
+If you can't visit UND during the week, check out Saturday options.

 - Send UND your FAFSA information by using school code 003005.
 Apply early as funding is not guaranteed!

 - Complete your FAFSA by UND's February 1 priority deadline.